Originally published on 27th July 2016 Last updated on 15th July 2024

 Hypothyroidism can wreak havoc on peoples’ work lives, with horrendous fatigue, aches and pains and brain fog alone, disrupting their efficiency, motivation and ability to get anything done.
 The simplest of tasks can feel like they require a hundred times more effort, be a hundred times more difficult, or confusing, and require much more patience and brain power.

-The exhaustion of my inadequately treated hypothyroidism and missed adrenal fatigue, caused me to miss days off work, when I couldn’t even get myself up or down stairs unaided, let alone get myself to work and have the energy to do anything once there.
+The exhaustion of my non-optimally treated hypothyroidism and missed adrenal dysfunction (high cortisol all day long), caused me to miss days off work, when I couldn’t even get myself up or down stairs unaided, let alone get myself to work and have the energy to do anything once there.

-With my adrenal dysfunction, too, this made the anxiety worse and I was trapped in a vicious cycle.
+With the adrenal dysfunction, too, this made the anxiety worse and I was trapped in a vicious cycle.
 I was anxious about work, and then struggling at work made me even more anxious.

 Read how other thyroid patients have said their thyroid condition affected their work too.